Valuation vs. appraisal

 A valuation and appraisal both determine what the market value of a property should be.
 Although both of these terms technically mean the same thing, they are done in different ways.

-A valuation is a formal report that is done by an accredited valuer who is registered and has completed the necessary training.
-Mortgage lenders use this to ensure the property is a suitable security for a loan and that the market value is enough to cover the mortgage if there is a forced sale.
-Therefore, it is a more detailed inspection of the property and will usually take into account features such as:
+A valuation is a formal report done by an accredited valuer who is registered and has completed the necessary training.
+Lenders use a valuation to ensure the property you want to buy is a suitable security for a loan and that its market value is sufficient to cover the mortgage if there is a forced sale.
+Valuations are a more detailed inspection of the property than an appraisal, and will usually take into account features such as:

-- Description of the property including number of bedrooms and land size
+- Description of the property, including number of bedrooms and land

-- Risk ratings for things like environmental risks as well as market risks
+- Risk ratings for things like environmental risks and market risks.

 - Condition of property

 - Any issues uncovered in the inspection of the property or other searches conducted